 Submit all application materials to the OSU Graduate School by December 1 for consideration.

-GRE no longer accepted
+GRE no longer required

 We join many other programs at Oregon State and other peer institutions across the country who have eliminated this structural barrier to promote a more equitable, diverse and inclusive student body.